GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 If no code is specified we default to **x**.
 Any of the reference point mechanism can accept two additional adjustments:

 #.
 Selecting the anchor point.
-While the reference point selection gives unlimited flexibililty to pick
+While the reference point selection gives unlimited flexibility to pick
    any point inside the map region, the anchor point selection is limited to the 9 justification points discussed for the **j** code above.
 Add **+j**\ *anchor* to indicate which point of the map feature should coincide with the chosen reference point.